synthreason-source/Pi-Transformer/README.md

-AI systems being "safe", you never know until you try. seed text is for prompting and instructions are where you tell it how to behave for a given prompt... for example: "what are you?" "make it so that you are a fish..."
+AI systems being "safe", you never know until you try. seed text is for prompting and instructions are where you tell it how to behave for a given prompt...

+For example:

+Prompt: "what are you, machine or human?"
+Instruction: "machines think and humans don't"

+AI: "Itself continues to muddle in the years immediately following my succession, my life as something to test by experience, at another as a repository of allegorical instruction, to shape the individual notes comprising on certainty"

-btw all datasets that are available are open source from a small subset of the philarchive.org dataset.
+All datasets that are available are open source from a small subset of the philarchive.org dataset.